STEP 1: PREP CLOTHES

 STEP 5: SELECT WASH SETTINGS

-Use a low speed spins for delicates and a high speed spins for sturdier fabrics.
+Use low spin speeds for delicates and high spin speeds for sturdier fabrics.

 Select add-ons like steam or a longer soak for loads needing extra cleaning.
 On select Maytag® front load washers, add the Fresh Hold® option to intermittently tumble the load after the cycle ends.